Beyond Black and White Interview Spotlight: Jasmine and Lorne

 How has your family reacted (to your relationship)?

 About five or six months in, I told my parents that he was the one.
 My mom was telling me not to say that so soon.
-I had kept myself really busy at that time, and it was a new relationship – a first-time relationships for me, in fact.
-So I could see why she was worried at first.
-Colour was never an issue for them though.
+I had kept myself really busy at that time, and it was a new relationship – a first time relationships for me, in fact.
+So, I could see why she was worried at first.
+Color was never an issue for them though.
 They loved him from the beginning.
+His family was the same.
 I talked to Lorne about how his parents would react when they met me.
-He said that it would be no problem, as they eat the same food and enjoy the same activities.
+He said that it would be no problem, as we eat the same food and enjoy the same activities.
 I think that our shared Canadian experiences really helped to bring us together.
-His father is a professor and mother is a housewife.
-Back his Scotland, his mother spent a lot of time with African neighbours who were studying medicine, so she was used to interacting with people from different background.
+His father was a professor of engineering and mother is a housewife.
+Back his Scotland, his mother had grown up with an African family who lived in the same building, so she was used to interacting with people from different backgrounds and did not have any negative thinking about blacks in general.
+She had been socialized to see blacks as equally competent as whites.

 My relationship with his family is great, and he loves my family.
-My mother-in-law treats her like her own daughter.
-My mom, my mother-in-law and I will spend time together.
+My mother-in-law treats more like her own daughter.
+She has three boys so was so happy when I joined the family and showers me with gifts for my birthday and Christmas.
+My mom, my mother-in-law and I will spend time a weekend in Niagara Falls together.
 My mom adores my husband.
-Our family has a house together in Anguilla, my brother and husband will go to the house every so often with the father to fix up the house.
+Our family has a house n Anguilla, my brother and husband will be going down to check on the house.
+Ever since the recent hurricane, my father has not been back to do the necessary repairs, which thank goodness are minor.
 Lorne will also help my mother with house renovations and things.
+She need only call him.
 We have a really great family dynamic.

 How have your friends reacted (to your relationship)?